PanHyridae/Aperture-Gallery/README.md

 # Aperture Gallery - Abandoned 2.0 Code
-This version of Aperture is incomplete, and was written when the original version of Aperture was abandoned due to bugs, and a corrupted keystore.
-Now since the old version of Aperture has been updated to work much better than its original version, and better than this version, this code is now abandoned and used as reference code.
-Anyone is free to use this, but remember that it does not work as well.
+This project has been abandoned due to other porjects and classes that I must focus on.
+This code is open source for all to use.

 For more information, refer to FAQ.txt